-In summary, we have presented a very simple yet accurate approximation in the framework of the NGAS for the quartic anharmonic and the double-well oscillators using the elementary system of the infinite-square-well(ISW) as the approximating Hamiltonian.
-In the computation of the energy-spectrum, uniform accuracy is achieved to within a few percent of the exact numerical results \emph{even} in the leading-order, for \emph{arbitrary} values of the quartic-coupling, $g$ and level index,$n_s$ for \emph {all} the above systems.
-This situation may be contrasted with the results obtained using text-book methods of approximations, e.g. the naive perturbation method, the variational calculations, the WKB-method etc. Besides, the formalism \emph{naturally} reproduces the correct analytic-structure of the energy in the complex-$g$ plane otherwise established through rigorous mathematical analysis.
-To systematically improve the leading-order results further, an improved perturbation theory is formulated in NGAS which is \emph{not} restricted to small-coupling-expansion and shown to yield further significant improvement in accuracy with the inclusion of the 2nd-order correction only.
-The results and the method are directly relevant in a pedagogic-context owing to the extreme simplicity of the scheme (NGAS) as well as, the input ISW-approximation and further because it uses tools and techniques well within the grasp of a student-learner of a standard course of elementary quantum theory.
-The method can be extended in a straight forward manner to deal with systems in higher space-dimensions and to cases of higher anharmonicity. \chapter
+In summary, we have presented a simple yet accurate approximation within the framework of the NGAS for the quartic anharmonic and double-well oscillators, utilizing the elementary system of the infinite-square-well (ISW) as the approximating Hamiltonian.
+In the computation of the energy spectrum, uniform accuracy is achieved within a few percent of the exact numerical results \emph{even} at the leading order, for \emph{arbitrary} values of the quartic coupling, \(g\), and level index, \(n_s\), for \emph{all} the aforementioned systems.
+This situation contrasts with the results obtained using textbook methods of approximation, such as the naive perturbation method, variational calculations, and the WKB method.
+Furthermore, the formalism \emph{naturally} reproduces the correct analytic structure of the energy in the complex-\(g\) plane, otherwise established through rigorous mathematical analysis.
+To systematically improve the leading-order results, an enhanced perturbation theory is formulated in NGAS, which is \emph{not} restricted to small-coupling expansion and is shown to yield further significant improvement in accuracy with the inclusion of the second-order correction only.
+The results and the method are directly relevant in a pedagogic context due to the extreme simplicity of the scheme (NGAS) as well as the input ISW approximation.
+The method can be extended straightforwardly to address cases of higher anharmonicity.